ballerina-platform/ballerina-lang/CONTRIBUTING.md

    * Set "Import Maven Projects Automatically" .
    * Set Project SDK as Java 1.8

-Optionally, you can use the following maven command to build an IDEA project.
+Optionally, you can use the following Maven command to build an IDEA project.

 ```
 mvn idea:idea